drdrej/webapi-skeleton/README.md

 ## Abstract:

-This project contains a basic rest-server setup based on nodejs, restify &amp; mongoose.
+WebApi-skeleton is a stack based on nodejs, mongodb, restify, mongoose &amp; other open source technologies.
+The main goal of this project is to help a developer to create a webapi.

 ## How to use